Directors look to UAPs to enhance care plans

 Set clearly defined roles to make UAPs an asset

-What’s needed is a keen awareness of your state hiring laws for UAPs and a way to set up clearly defined roles and responsibilities based on those laws, experts say.
+What’s needed is a keen awareness of your state hiring laws for UAPs, and a way to set up clearly defined roles and responsibilities based on those laws, experts say.
 In some states, for example, criminal action may be taken against an aide, or the aide’s employing agency, if the aide performs a simple gesture like filling a patient’s "med minder" with pills or applying an antibiotic cream.
 These acts are considered dispensing a medication, and an agency could lose its license or its Joint Commission accreditation.

-"Typically, the cost difference is between $13 an hour for a registered nurse and $7 an hour for a UAP," observes LuRae Ahrendt, RN, CRRN, CCM, a nurse consultant with Ahrendt Rehab in Norcross, GA, whose agency works with subacute facilities and home health agencies to provide case management services for children and adults with catastrophic injuries.
-Yet, allowing UAPs to dispense medications, give tube feedings, catheterize and make decisions and assessments about patients’ levels of care is a dire misuse of this type of personnel, explains Ahrendt.
+"Typically, the cost difference is between $13 an hour for a registered nurse and $7 an hour for a UAP," observes LuRae Ahrendt, RN, CRRN, CCM, a nurse consultant with Ahrendt Rehab in Norcross, GA, whose agency works with home health agencies to provide case management services for children and adults with catastrophic injuries.
+Yet, allowing UAPs to dispense medications, give tube feedings, catheterize, and make decisions and assessments about patients’ levels of care is a dire misuse of this type of personnel, explains Ahrendt.

 Using UAPs to your best advantage

 With such growing scrutiny on the proper use of UAPs, directors have become more careful in devising strategies to use UAPs in their home care plans.